-In 2018, 267 stations were planned at depths between 150 and 600 m in the survey area, with 50 'extra' stations mapped and available to be included if time permitted.
-235 of the planned stations incl.
-7 'extra' stations were fished.
-4 stations were reported as having been moved more than 2 n.mi. from the planned position, with a mean of 9.1 n.mi.; 10 stations were discarded, either due to untrawlable bottom or owing to general trawl difficulties.
+In 2020, 260 stations were planned at depths between 150 and 600 m in the survey area, with 60 'extra' stations mapped and available to be included if time permitted.
+257 of the planned stations incl. 'extra' stations were fished.
+6 stations were reported as having been moved more than 2 nautical miles. from the planned position, with a mean of 3n.mi; 6 stations were discarded, either due to untrawlable bottom or owing to general trawl difficulties.

-Of the 235 stations fished, 184 provided usable data to the shrimp survey.
-In the course of the shrimp survey, no CTD casts were made along standard transects offshore and in Disko Bay and Vaigat (while the survey was conducted with a charter ship); and in 2018 and no extra station were fished with a beam trawl for benthos monitoring.
+Of the 260 stations fished, 187 provided usable data to the shrimp survey.
+In the course of the shrimp survey, CTD casts were made along standard transects offshore and in Disko Bay and Vaigat; and in 2020, 0 station were fished with a beam trawl for benthos monitoring, but at 83 station a video beam-sledge were used for benthos recording and at 0 station a drop camera was used.